Bromfield School: Clubs

 The Bromfield School has clubs ranging from a Varsity Math Team, which competes in the Worcester County Math League (WOCOMAL), to Bromfield Cares, an organization dedicated to helping the needy and those with cancer or other diseases.
-Other extra-curricular activities and clubs include Academic Bowl, Life Smarts, Math Olympiad, The Federal Reserve Challenge, The Gender and Sexuality Alliance, Bromfield Environmental Club, The Bromfield Chess Club, Debate Team, Film Club, String Ensemble and Harvard Model United Nations.
+Other extra-curricular activities and clubs include the Bromfield Quiz Team, Freshman & Varsity Math Teams, Investment Club, The Gender and Sexuality Alliance, The Asian-American Alliance, Business Professionals of America (BPA) Chapter, a local chapter of the World Computer Exchange, The Green Team, The Bromfield Chess Club, Speech & Debate Club, Book Club, Film Club, History Bowl Team, Bromfield Model United Nations, as well as many more.

 The Bromfield Drama Society has also made a name for itself by reaching the state finals of the Massachusetts High School Drama Guild Festival 29 out of the last 34 years.
+It has not participated in its festival since the 2020 COVID-19 pandemic.
 Notable alumni include actor Keir O'Donnell, who graduated from Bromfield in 1996.